ShamkhalHajiyev/Adthena-PriceBasket-Exercise/README.md

 Current Discounts:
 ● Apples have a 10% discount off their normal price this week.
 ● Buy 2 tins of soup and get a loaf of bread for half price

+To run script please clone repo to local and run 'python PriceBasket.py' in cmd (do not forget to change location of CMD)